-No candidate shall be eligible for the award of the degree of Bachelor of Technology, unless he/she has undergone the course for a period of 8 semesters (4 academic years) / 6 semesters (3 academic years for Lateral Entry candidates) in the Faculty of Engineering and has passed the prescribed examinations in all the semesters.
-Details regarding the possible exit for a B.Tech. student - in line with one of the goals of the National Education Policy (NEP) 2020 are provided in section 13.
+No candidate shall be eligible for the award of the degree of Bachelor of Technology, unless he/she has undergone the course for a period of 8 semesters (4 academic years) / 6 semesters (3 academic years for Lateral Entry candidates) in the faculty of Engineering and has passed the prescribed examinations in all the semesters.
+Details regarding possible exits for a B.Tech. student - in line with one of the goals of the NEP are provided in section 13.